 - Resume not more than 2 pages

-- A proposal demonstrating initial research and story angles outlining their possible focus area while in South Africa and how it is linked to India (700-word proposal)
+- A proposal demonstrating initial research and story angles outlining their possible focus area (700-word proposal)

 - Letter of recommendation from professional referee (other than editor) detailing the applicant’s journalistic abilities and aptitude for the fellowship.

 - Two samples of previously published work.
 If the work is in regional language, please provide English translation.